-Network (JRE required): The network (JRE required) package installs only the pre-agent on the target device; the pre-agent then downloads and installs the ZENworks Agent from the ZENworks Server.
-The network (JRE required) package requires that JRE 1.6 or later is installed on the device prior to the deployment of the agent on the device.
+Network: The network package installs only the pre-agent on the target device; the pre-agent then downloads and installs the ZENworks Agent from the ZENworks Server.
+The network package requires that JRE is installed on the device prior to the deployment of the agent on the device.